 What to know: This shampoo is only meant to be used once a week or so.
 Using it more might strip your hair of its natural oils.

 Details: This affordable shampoo is a great option for daily or every-other-day use.
-The formula is infused with apple cider vinegar, which may stimulate healthy circulation while it strips away oil residue in your hair.
+The formula is infused with apple cider vinegar, which is a good source of acetic acid, and it can also strip away oil residue in your hair.

 What to know: This shampoo claims to be gentle enough to use on your roots and the damage-prone ends of your hair.
 It’s also sulfate-free.

-Details: This affordable product from the OGX brand claims to moisturize your hair while dissolving excess oil.
+Details: This affordable product from the OGX brand claims to moisturize your hair, but users say it also helps get rid of an oily scalp.
 The fresh, clean scent of tea tree oil makes hair feel even cleaner after washing with this hydrating conditioner.